bhdrozgn/user-interface-md/README.md

 The table retrieves the users table from the database.
 New user button enables the text boxes to be filled.
 Save user button generates a SQL query that inserts a new row to users table based on the information written in the text boxes.
-Hide disabled users checkbox hides the users from the table with the Enabled value false.
+Hide disabled users checkbox hides the users from the table with the Enabled value as false.
 Table can be sorted via clicking the column names.
 ### Nonfunctional Requirements
 The user creation must be reliable and show that user successfully created.